-Students are categorised by the following levels on CPOMS and in the Safeguarding Dashboard:
+Students are categorised by the following levels:

 - 1. Universal: general, one off or very low level concerns that are common to the majority of students. - 2.
 Additional: concerns are of a nature or frequency that a specific in school intervention is put into place.
 The intervention is generally by school staff. - 3.
 Intensive: concerns are of a nature or frequency that outside school intervention is in place either by a school, parental / carer or another professional's referral.
 The intervention can take place in or out of school as needed. - 4.
 Specialist: concerns are of a nature or frequency that specialist, high level support is in place in and out of school.
 Examples of this are students are who are designated as Child protection or Child In Need.